Ross Perot – Short Biography

 These, however, are just a couple of many illustrious ventures Perot has taken part in.
-He is in fact a billionaire Texan who made his fortune in the information technology business.
-He is one of the richest people in America with some $4.3 billion to his name.
+He is in fact a billionaire, from Texas who made his fortune in the information technology business.

 Respected by his peers around the world for being an incisive and headstrong businessman, Perot is always keen on good business and making things happen.

 Ross Perot – Major Player Since the Beginning

 Ross Perot started out like many of us: with humble beginnings.
 But it wasn’t long before he was making a name for himself and taking the business world by storm.

 Perot joined the US Navy in 1949.
 When he finished his service in 1957, he joined IBM as a salesperson.
 He then amazed everybody in the company by selling in two weeks his one-year product quota.